This guest post was written by Kit Friend – Agile Coach and Atlassian Strategic Partner Lead for EMEA at Accenture

 It is common for organizations to look for tools to solve their problems even though tools are rarely the cause of the problem.
 Avoid solving problems with tools unless you truly, deeply understand the problem and consider a tool to be the right solution for that particular problem.

-Over-emphasising the role of tooling can distract organisations from making the investment in supporting the people and process changes they deeply need in order for the tooling to make any sense.
+Over-emphasising the role of tooling can distract organisations from investing in supporting the people and process changes they deeply need for the tooling to make any sense.

 Faced with the opportunity to create hundreds of fascinating graphs, charts, and metrics in a few clicks, it’s tempting to overwhelm teams and stakeholders with screens full of data without focusing on what is actionable.
 This inevitably results in the ’email newsletter problem’: people only read and digest the first couple of items.